BONSAMURAIS/python-skeleton/INSTRUCTIONS.md

 The default license is 3-clause BSD.
 You need to insert your name(s) in the `LICENSE` file.

+If your library contains files from other libraries, or any other data under other licenses, consider following the [REUSE guidelines](https://github.com/BONSAMURAIS/python-skeleton/issues/11) on how to specify the licenses for each library component.

 ## Basic setup

 Rename the directory `your_library_name` to the *exact* name of your library.